 Authors are requested to submit their papers electronically by using online manuscript submission available at https://submit.jkns.or.kr/.
 This site will guide authors stepwise through the submission process.
 Authors can upload their articles as Microsoft (MS) Word.

 Authors, reviewers, and editors send and receive all correspondence by e-mail and no paper correspondence is necessary.

-Upon submission of a manuscript, authors should upload copyright release/author agreement form and Author checklist (http://jkns.or.kr)
+Upon submission of a manuscript, authors should upload copyright release and author agreement form (http://jkns.or.kr)

 The manuscript should be composed of approximately 6,000 English words (not to exceed 10 pages of the journal) for clinical and laboratory studies, 3,000 English words for case reports and technical notes (not to exceed 5 pages of the journal).
 It should be composed of 300 Korean words or 600 English words for letters to the editor.
 Manuscript should be typed in A4 size white paper with double spaced (200%), and font size of 11 point or larger with margins of 3 cm on each side.

 The editorial board will make a decision on the approval for publication of the submitted manuscripts, and can request any further corrections, revisions, and deletions to the article text if necessary.

 The price for all work requiring review, publishing, and re-printing of the paper will be determined by the editorial board.